enzodamascena/enzodamascena/README.md

 ### Hi there 👋

-I am a software engineer specialized in frontend development
+I am a software engineer specialized in mobile and frontend development

 -  Specialization developing applications using TypeScript, React Native, React, Next.